Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ACK REQ up to MAX_ACK_REQUESTS, time as described previously.

 For non-battery powered devices, SCHC receiver MAY also choose to send a SCHC ACK only at the end of all windows.
-It will reduce downlink load on the network, by reducing the number of downlinks.
+It will reduce downlink load on the LoRaWAN network, by reducing the number of downlinks.

 SCHC implementations MUST be compatible with both behavior, and selection is a part of the rule context.